medrante/mentProject/README.md

 ## Background

-This is the source code for the app to complement a sensor hardware
+This is the source code for the app to complement a sensor hardware.
+Please don't push to the original master branch.
+Either fork or create another branch!
+(Follow git guidelines).

 ## Tools used: